 October is dedicated to cybersecurity, which is incredibly important today.
-Our lives are now composed of a series of connectedshutterstock_638403709 activities — on social media, through smart home technologies, on banking systems, video games, anything with an online or app-based login, essentially.
+Our lives are now composed of a series of connected activities — on social media, through smart home technologies, on banking systems, video games, anything with an online or app-based login, essentially.
 This interconnected technological existence is also known as the Internet of Things.

 According to a recent Insurance Information Institute and J.D.
 Power 2018 Consumer Cyber Insurance and Security Spotlight Survey, three out of five Americans have connected technology in their homes.
 Of these, more than four of five either lack insurance to protect them from cyber threats or don’t know if they are covered.
 Renters and homeowners alike.
 Ownership of such devices is highest among 25-to-34-year-olds and lowest among people over the age of 65.